-Chances are, you’ve probably seen compression socks before, specially made stockings that gently squeeze around legs at various lengths.
-But if you’ve never had to use them, there’s probably a lot you don’t know about them.
+Chances are, you’ve probably seen compression socks before — specially made stockings that gently squeeze around legs at various lengths.
+But if you’ve never had to use them, there may be plenty you don’t know about them.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 From their medical advantages to the misconception about age-appropriate use, there’s lots to learn about compression socks.

 We turn to foot surgeon Georgeanne Botek, DPM, for everything you need to know.

 What are compression socks/stockings?

 Compression socks (or compression stockings) are socks of various length and tightness that are designed to gently squeeze legs a bit more than typical socks.

 “The key intention is to promote better blood circulation in the legs,” explains Dr. Botek.
 “It’s a very practical and common thing.
 But at the same time, it’s a very underutilized option.”

 In other words, more people could benefit from using them, particularly if you have swelling in your legs, insufficient veins or to aid with blood flow when you’re sitting for long periods of time.
 Even athletes may benefit from wearing them from time to time.